GhostIsBeHere/Remove-BVB-Branding/README.md

 # Remove-BVB-Branding
-Removes BetterVanillaBuilding's annoying advertisements about its showcase server
+This pack removes BetterVanillaBuilding's annoying advertisements about its showcase server from the loading screen, Multiplayer menu, and Add Server menu.